-From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rustler, and CloudNativePG
+From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 In observability, complexity is the enemy.
-Our previous architecture asked a React app to hit two APIs (core in Go, SRQL our Domain-Specific Language (DSL) and query engine in Rust) through Nginx/Kong for JWT verification, while a Go-based auth service issued JWKS/OAuth tokens.
+Our previous architecture asked a React app to hit multiple APIs through Nginx/Kong for JWT verification, while a standalone auth service issued JWKS/OAuth tokens.
 We'd been wrestling with this stack for a while—slow initial renders, state management sprawl, and the constant churn of keeping dependencies current across a deep node_modules tree.

 React2Shell forced the conversation we'd been putting off.
 The vulnerability itself was bad enough, but the follow-up CVEs and the broader pattern they revealed made us take a harder look at what we were signing up for.
 React is a mature framework carrying years of accumulated complexity and technical debt.
 That's not a criticism—it's the natural arc of any widely-adopted JS project.
 But for a team shipping observability tooling, betting on a stack where the next critical CVE feels like a matter of "when" rather than "if" wasn't a trade-off we wanted to keep making.